OranWeb/TCEssentials/content/en/docs/prologue/Level15.md

 ## The Lists of Levelling Targets

-There are variety of lists with decent levelling targets, one of the most popular is run by baldr on his basic advice guide and he does a fantastic job at it, which is why I have not compiled a list but rather I direct link to his guide.
+There are variety of lists with decent levelling targets, one of the most popular is run by baldr on his basic advice guide and he does a fantastic job at it, which is why I have not compiled a list but rather I direct link to his list on his fantastic guide.

 [Baldr's Levelling Targets](https://www.torn.com/forums.php#/p=threads&f=61&t=16034448&to=18301173) - there are 3 lists here all low statters

+Triplicant also has a list [here](https://www.torn.com/forums.php#/p=threads&f=61&t=16070031) but its no longer updated due to his passing irl.
+If baldr's targets are all hospitalized then go through some on this one.

 {{< alert icon="👉" text="Pro Tip: you can click and hold on the target's name to see their hospital/okay status." />}}